 My name is Shannon Whiteside.
+I am the Program Director for the Alveary, a Charlotte Mason curriculum for homes, co-ops and schools.
 I have been home schooling for over 10 years and have been researching educational philosophies and methods for over 20 years.
 I am a former classroom teacher and have a PhD in Education.
 I am especially intrigued by alternative methods that challenge the status quo of traditional methods of education.
 I have found the most inspiration from the writings of Charlotte Mason, an English educationalist from the early 20th century.
 I love taking hikes, searching for old books in used book shops and reading aloud with my children.

 Do you need inspiration for your home schooling?
 Are there too many decisions to make about education methods, curricula and which books to read?
 I can help you navigate these questions by bringing you current educational research as well as voices from both the past and present that offer valuable insight into the way that children learn.
 Come join me on my blog and videos as we re-imagine an education for our children that can be more meaningful and fulfilling.

 I also provide educational consulting to help you with the home schooling of your children.
 Please contact me if you are interested in learning more about it.
 I would love to help you home school with confidence and intention.

 In this video I talk about our culture's obsession to push kids into academics at an early age.
 I give three reasons based on research and experience why rushing children into reading and writing is not beneficial for them.
 Children need time to play, explore, and just be kids.

 In this video I talk about using literary books throughout the curriculum instead of textbooks, worksheets and tests.
 I discuss how books affect the hearts, minds and moral imagination of children and make their learning memorable and engaging.